Becoming a Private Investigator

 Where Can I Obtain More Information?

 A great way to start would be to contact one of our members and talk to a PI.
 Ask them what you may need to do to become a PI and if they are hiring.
 You can also attend a meeting of VAISS.
-You can locate the next meeting by clicking on the “meetings” tab on the home page.
-You can also contact one of our officers from the “officers” tab and ask them questions.
+If no meeting date is displayed on the home page, you can also contact one of our officers from the “officers” tab and ask them questions.

 Any duly licensed private detective or private investigator in Vermont, as defined by 26 VSA 3173, or any registrant of such licensed private detective or private investigator, as defined by 26 VSA 3176, or any duly licensed qualifying agent of a security agency in Vermont, as defined by 26 VSA 3174, or any registrant of such licensed security agent, as defined by 26 VSA 3176, is entitled to Active Membership in this Association after submitting an application for membership and being recognized by the Association.